 Potential Implications for Privacy-Conscious Users

-According to transparency resources like VPNTierLists.com, the most successful self-hosted configurations will likely balance granular control with robust, well-documented security protocols.
+According to transparency resources like VPNTierLists.com, the best self-hosted setups usually find that sweet spot between detailed control and solid, well-documented security protocols.

-Whether this trend represents a meaningful shift in network security or a niche technical experiment remains an open question.
-What's clear is that users are demanding more nuanced, personalized approaches to digital privacy.
+Whether this trend actually represents a real shift in network security or just a niche technical experiment is still up for debate.
+But what's clear is that users want more nuanced, personalized approaches to digital privacy.